 - Pound cake or angel food cake 10-12 oz, cut into pieces

 - Combine berries, liqueur, and orange zest in a large bowl, Toss to coat, then let sit for at least 15 minutes.

-- While berries marinate, make cheesecake pudding.
-Using a hand mixer, blend ½ cup of milk with the cream cheese until it is completely smooth.
+- While berries marinate, make the cheesecake filling.
+Using a hand mixer, blend ½ cup of milk with the cream cheese and mascarpone until it is completely smooth.

-- Add the pudding mix and the remaining milk to the cream cheese mixture.
+- Add the pudding mix, remaining milk, and almond extract to the cream cheese mixture.
 Beat for about a minute until thoroughly mixed.
 Set aside.

-- Place heavy cream, powdered sugar, and almond extract in a cold bowl and whip to medium peaks.
+- Place heavy cream, powdered sugar, and vanilla extract in a cold bowl and whip to medium peaks.
 Refrigerate until ready to use.

 - Place half the cake cubes in the bottom of the trifle bowl.
 Line halved strawberries around the edge of the bowl, cut side out.
 Fill the cavity with the cheesecake filling, then place half of the marinated berries on top.
 Add the rest of the cake cubes, then the remaining berries and juice.